rodrigonbarreto/graphql_test/README.md

-# examples of query with grpathql
+# Examples of query with GraphQl

-* I did this simple project test with Rails and GraphQl, to see how works GraphQl :D
+* I did this simple test project with Rails and GraphQl, to see how GraphQl works :D

 * first run
  ```
- run rake db:drop db:create db:migrate db:seed
+  rake db:drop db:create db:migrate db:seed
  ```

-# find user by id
+# Find user by id
 ```
 {
   user(id:1) {